addirenea/pro1/README.md

 ### How to Run:
 From command line, call `make` to compile the program.
-Then, call `run` to run the program.
+Then, call `make run` to run the program.